Abhishek-2310/SmartWatch/README.md

-# SmartWatch Project on ESP32 using LVGL
+# SmartWatch IoT Project on ESP32 using LVGL